IMLHF/SpecAugmentPyTorch/readme.md

 ```

 run command `python spec_augment_pytorch.py` to generate examples (processed wav and visual spectrogram).
-In test code, we using one of the [LibriSpeech dataset](http://www.openslr.org/12/).

 <p align="center">
   <img src="./001and002_spectrogram_plot.png" alt="Example result of base spectrogram"/ width=600>